DNC Collects ‘Massive’ Trove Of Donald Trump Dirt, ‘Axios’ Reports, ‘What More Do They Need?’ Asks One Pundit

 The Democratic National Committee has spent months combing through thousands of lawsuits in all 50 states, collecting “a massive new trove” of what the Democrats hope will be damaging information on Donald Trump, according to an Axios report published on Sunday.
-But the revelation that the DNC has gone to greta lengths to dig up dirt on Trump sparked disbelief among commentators online.
+But the revelation that the DNC has gone to great lengths to dig up dirt on Trump sparked disbelief among commentators online.

-“What more do people need?????” wrote former Democratic Party adviser Peter Daou, on his Twitter account.
+“What more do people need?????,” wrote former Democratic Party adviser Peter Daou, on his Twitter account.

 Another Twitter pundit, author Kyle Cassidy, asked what new opposition research the DNC would require, other than “the CIA and FBI think he’s either a Russian spy or a moron.”

-According to the Axios report, the DNC plans to “weaponize” the information in the “trove” of research, and that DNC Chair Tom Perez wants to “define” Trump in battleground states that he won in the 2016 election by using Trump’s “specific actions and broken promises” against him.
-Among the research collected by the DNC opposition research project is “an extensive document” that compiles every instance in which Trump promised his supporters that Mexico wield pay for Trump’s promised border wall.
+According to the Axios report, the DNC plans to “weaponize” the information in the “trove” of research, and that DNC Chair Tom Perez wants to “define” Trump in battleground states that he won in the 2016 election by using the president’s “specific actions and broken promises” against him.
+Among the research collected by the DNC opposition research project is “an extensive document” that compiles every instance in which Trump promised his supporters that Mexico would pay for the promised border wall.

-In fact, Trump has now raided the United States military budget to pay for the wall, siphoning off $3.6 billion according to a CNN report.
+In fact, Trump has now raided the U.S. military budget to pay for the wall, siphoning off $3.6 billion, according to a CNN report.

 Imagine if they find evidence he's an irredeemable bigot who used the office of the Presidency to enrich himself, is beholden to a foreign adversary, was elected following campaign finance violations to silence his porn actress mistress, and obstructed a federal investigation. https://t.co/f1IoixbqVy